Drofseh/Haas_WWII_Rebalance/README.md

 </p>
 -->

 #### Haas WWII Rebalance is a mod for ARMA3, intended for use with 2.
-Panzer Division.
+Panzer Division ARMA Community.
 http://2panzer.wixsite.com/home

 #### Both IFA3 Lite and FOW are required dependencies.